mementum/backtrader/README.rst

   - Live Data Feed and Trading with Interactive Brokers (needs ``IbPy`` and benefits greatly from an installed ``pytz``)
   - Data feeds from csv/files or for example *pandas*
+  - Filters for datas (like breaking a daily bar into chunks to simulate intraday)
   - Multiple data feeds and multiple strategies supported
   - Multiple timeframes at once
   - Integrated Resampling and Replaying